 The cause?
 Well, these small-time importers had assumed that simply by selling mini trucks for “off-road use only” they could bypass all the regulatory hurdles and do whatever they liked.
 Well, that didn’t work out so well.
 Sure, the DOT only pays attention to vehicles that are driven on the road, but they’re not the only governmental organization with jurisdiction.
-You see, there’s another department that’s interested in vehicles and all kinds of powered machinery, whether it has wheels and drives on the street or not – the EPA.
+You see, there’s also the NHTSA, and another department that’s interested in vehicles and all kinds of powered machinery, whether it has wheels and drives on the street or not – the EPA.

 For many years, the numbers of mini trucks coming into the US simply hadn’t been at a level to really get on the EPA’s radar.
 After all, they have bigger fish to fry – major auto manufacturers shipping millions of vehicles each year.
 But with the exponential growth in imports getting to the many thousands per year, mini trucks tripped the threshold at which the EPA took notice.
 The issue was simple: The EPA didn’t care about the fact that these mini trucks were vehicles.
 But they did care very much about the internal combustion engines they contained.
 So the question on the EPA inspectors’ minds was simply this: Had these engines been emissions tested and approved?
-The answer was, no.
+The answer was … no.

 Boom!
 The EPA Cracks Down